Tweet

 Core member

 Consultant psychiatrist Lambeth Home Treatment Team South London and Maudsley NHS Foundation Trust (SLAM) and visiting senior lecturer, KCL.
 Larry is a senior clinician in SLAM with expertise in affective disorder and crisis services.
-He will be clinical lead for the NHS implementation phase of workstream 3 as detailed in the letter from the medical director of SLAM.
+He will be clinical lead for the NHS implementation phase of WS3 as detailed in the letter from the medical director of SLAM.
 He will contribute widely across the research network.

 Lucy Stephenson